k0retux/fuddly/docs/source/targets.rst

 ***************

-The following section present some generic targets that inherit from :class:`framework.target_helpers.Target`.
+The following section present some generic targets that inherit from :class:`fuddly.framework.target_helpers.Target`.
 They can be directly used as is, within your project files (refer to :ref:`tuto:project`), or for some of them they can also be customized by inheriting from them and implementing some intended methods acting as hooks within the generic